raphaeleidus/Observr/README.md

    *   Once you have some labels created you can start applying them to the entries in the list.
 Do this by click on a label to activate it, then click on any items in the Activity Log to apply the labels.
 *   **Analysis Tab**
       The Analysis Tab has four areas to it.
 Three represent the information and the fourth is for taking notes.

+## The interface is confusing ##
+In interface design there is often a give and take between productivity and intuitivity.
+Observr was designed to be incredibly productive so concessions were made to the inuitiveness, this resulted in a great product that when someone new sits down to use it, they dont really know what is going on.